A few months ago, I was visiting a dear friend of mine. We were sitting in the kitchen with our hot cups of coffee talking about life and motherhood.

 Because of my refereeing, my six year old and three year old come to me every time one of them feels slighted or frustrated with their brother.
 I listen to who did what, I reflect their feelings, and together we come up with a solution.

 It’s no big deal at first but after the gazillionth time that day, I’m done.
-So at some point, usually when I’m making dinner, I get so fed up that I banish them both to their rooms.
+That’s when I’d lose my cool.

 I was so tired of it, something needed to change.